The effective speed of sound in cosmological perturbation theory: The case of a multi-field/fluid cosmological system

-As argued in the preceding two sections, at the linear order in perturbations, for each matter content, the perturbation in pressure $\delta p_{_i}$ is linearly related to the energy density perturbation $\delta \rho_{_i}$ and $\delta q_{_i}$ as \beq \delta p_{_i} = c_{ei}^{2}\,\delta \rho_{_i} + 3H\l(c_{ai}^{2} - c_{ei}^2\r) \delta q_{_i}, \eeq where $c_{ei}$ is the effective speed of sound of the $i^{\mathrm{th}}$ matter content and $c_{ai} = \sqrt{\dot{\bar{p}}_{_i}/\dot{\bar{\rho}}_{_i} }$ is the adiabatic speed of sound of the same $i^{\mathrm{th}}$ matter content.
-For baroscopic perfect fluids $c_{ei}^{2} = c_{ai}^{2}$, whereas for a general non-canonical scalar fields with $\mathcal{L}(X,\phi)$, the effective speed of sound is given by Eq.~(\ref{Eqn: c_e^2 for NC scalar field}).
+As argued in the preceding sections, at linear order in the perturbations, the pressure perturbation $\delta p_{_i}$ for each matter component is linearly related to its energy density perturbation $\delta \rho_{_i}$ and $\delta q_{_i}$ by: \beq \delta p_{_i} = c_{ei}^{2}\,\delta \rho_{_i} + 3H\l(c_{ai}^{2} - c_{ei}^2\r) \delta q_{_i}, \eeq where $c_{ei}$ is the effective speed of sound of the $i^{\mathrm{th}}$ matter component and $c_{ai} = \sqrt{\dot{\bar{p}}_{_i}/\dot{\bar{\rho}}_{_i}}$ is the adiabatic speed of sound of that same component.
+For barotropic perfect fluids, $c_{ei}^{2} = c_{ai}^{2}$, whereas for general non-canonical scalar fields with $\mathcal{L}(X,\phi)$, the effective speed of sound is given by Eq.~(\ref{Eqn: c_e^2 for NC scalar field}).